Create a back-end and front-end application in two separate repositories and allow them to talk to each other - even on production.

 Create an Express application that has one endpoint (a root-level endpoint,

-/, is adequate) and serves a JSON object of arbitrary data.
+/, is adequate) and serves a JSON object of arbitrary data (perhaps an array of objects).
 Don’t forget your

 Test the endpoint using Postman.

 If you have not done so recently, update your create-react-app npm package using the command:

 npm i -g create-react-app.
 Create a new create-react-app React front-end application - name it whatever you’d like.

 Once your app is done being created, start your back-end application and your front-end application.
 What happened?

 You probably saw an error having to do with both apps trying to run servers via the same port.
 Oh no!
 How do we fix it?
 The simplest solution is to edit the port for our BE server from

 create-react-app already defines a port for its server, and it is easier for us to just move our Express server to another port.

 fetch call in the application to fetch data from your back-end application: